Late Francoism: Tensions with the Catholic Church

-In June 1973, an internal governmental memorandum cautioned that "religious progressivism and opposition to the Spanish regime coincide... with a value little less than synonymous."
-By that juncture, the "ultra" campaign against the "red bishops" and Tarancón (manifested through graffiti and posters bearing the slogan "Tarancón to the firing squad") had intensified, accompanied by increasingly frequent police actions, occasionally involving violent expulsions from parishes and Catholic centers.
-Fines, prohibitions on Catholic publications, and the detention of priests also escalated.
-The number of clerics confined in the Zamora Concordat Prison augmented, and in November 1973, coinciding with the visit to Spain of the Secretary of State of the Holy See Agostino Casaroli, a hunger strike was initiated, demanding amnesty, the closure of the prison, and a refusal by the Church to negotiate with the Francoist regime.
-This action received support from Catholic groups organizing lock-ins in the dioceses of Bilbao, San Sebastián, and Pamplona.
-On November 6, a violent disturbance erupted (involving the incineration of the altar and liturgical ornaments provided for Mass), inflicting severe damage upon the penitentiary and prompting the transfer of the six imprisoned priests to alternative facilities.
-Four days subsequently, approximately one hundred individuals from base communities (including fifteen priests) occupied the Apostolic Nunciature in solidarity (also demanding amnesty for all political prisoners and protesting the "Process 1001").
-The bishops of Bilbao, San Sebastián, and Segovia jointly endorsed a missive calling for the concordat prison’s closure.
-The government issued a statement denouncing the Zamora incident as a sacrilege, eliciting a forceful rebuttal in El Norte de Castilla by the Bishop of Segovia, Monsignor Antonio Palenzuela.
-Within governmental circles, there was deliberation regarding the expulsion of the Nuncio, Monsignor Dadaglio, deemed "complicit" in the Nunciature occupation, a situation resolved through the intervention of Madrid’s three auxiliary bishops, who adopted the protesters’ demands.
-The integrist Spanish Priestly Brotherhood promptly issued a declaration on November 15, asserting that the traditional faith of Spanish society was being undermined.
-The preceding day, Cardinal Tarancón and Prime Minister Carrero Blanco convened to alleviate tensions (in notes on the meeting, Tarancón described Carrero as "an honorable man and a good Christian, though with a traditional mindset and somewhat anchored in pre-Second Vatican Council criteria"; he also noted: "I categorically refused to issue a public retraction disavowing my auxiliary bishops").
-On November 29, approximately one hundred individuals, predominantly priests and nuns, barricaded themselves within the Madrid Diocesan Seminary.
-Negotiations brokered by the archdiocese with the police ensured their departure without arrest.
+By June 1973, an internal government memorandum noted that "religious progressivism and opposition to the Spanish regime coincide… with a value little less than synonymous."
+The "ultra" campaign against Cardinal Tarancón and the so-called "red bishops" had intensified, expressed through graffiti, posters ("Tarancón to the firing squad"), and frequent police interventions, including violent expulsions from parishes and Catholic centers.
+Fines, restrictions on Catholic publications, and the detention of priests increased, as did the number of clerics imprisoned in the Zamora Concordat Prison.
+In November 1973, coinciding with the visit of Secretary of State of the Holy See Agostino Casaroli, imprisoned priests launched a hunger strike demanding amnesty, the closure of Zamora Prison, and the Church's refusal to negotiate with the regime.
+The strike received support from Catholic groups organizing lock-ins in Bilbao, San Sebastián, and Pamplona.
+On November 6, a violent disturbance in Zamora destroyed the altar and liturgical items, prompting the transfer of six priests to other facilities.
+Four days later, about one hundred base community members, including fifteen priests, occupied the Apostolic Nunciature in solidarity, also demanding amnesty for political prisoners and protesting the "Process 1001".
+The bishops of Bilbao, San Sebastián, and Segovia endorsed a letter calling for the prison's closure.
+The government denounced the incident as sacrilege, prompting a rebuttal by Segovia's Bishop Antonio Palenzuela.
+Consideration of expelling Nuncio Monsignor Luigi Dadaglio, perceived as complicit, was defused by interventions from Madrid's auxiliary bishops, who accepted the protesters' demands.
+The integrist Spanish Priestly Brotherhood condemned the events, claiming that Spain's traditional faith was under threat.
+On November 14, Cardinal Tarancón and Prime Minister Carrero Blanco met to ease tensions; Tarancón described Carrero as "an honorable man and a good Christian, though… anchored in pre-Second Vatican Council criteria," and refused to publicly disavow his auxiliary bishops.
+On November 29, roughly one hundred priests and nuns occupied the Madrid Diocesan Seminary; negotiations with police ensured their peaceful departure.